2.2. Container-Based Quick Start Guide

 > conda activate workflow_tools

-then the user should run conda activate srw_app.
-This will activate the srw_app conda environment.
-The command(s) will vary from system to system, but the user should see (srw_app) in front of the Terminal prompt at this point.
+conda environment.
+The command(s) will vary from system to system, but the user should see (srw_app)

-1.2.2.3.2.
+2.2.3.2.
 Configure the Workflow

-Run stage-srw.sh:
+Run stage-srw.sh

 ./stage-srw.sh -c=<compiler> -m=<mpi_implementation> -p=<platform> -i=$img